 If You Don’t Know Your Lead-to-Revenue Ratio, You Don’t Have Growth

-For many Australian B2B leaders, growth feels like a numbers game: track MQLs, monitor pipeline value, celebrate closed deals.
+For many B2B leaders, growth feels like a numbers game: track MQLs, monitor pipeline value, celebrate closed deals.
 Yet revenue targets remain elusive.
 The problem isn’t a lack of metrics, it’s a lack of meaningful metrics.
-Vanity numbers (leads, traffic, impressions) distract you from the one metric that truly predicts growth: your lead‑to‑revenue ratio.
+Vanity numbers such as leads, traffic, and impressions distract you from the one metric that truly predicts growth: your lead-to-revenue ratio.

-Lead‑to‑revenue ratio measures the revenue generated from your leads over a given period, divided by the total number of leads in that period.
-It’s a simple, powerful number that cuts through the noise and tells you exactly how effective your growth system is at turning interest into income.
+Lead-to-revenue ratio measures the revenue generated from your leads over a given period, divided by the total number of leads in that period.
+It is a simple, powerful number that cuts through the noise and shows how effective your growth system is at turning interest into income.

-According to McKinsey research, companies with a single customer‑ or growth‑oriented role in the executive committee see up to 2.3 times more growth than those with multiple roles.
+According to McKinsey & Company, analysis of Fortune 500 companies shows that organisations with a single customer- or growth-oriented role in the executive committee see up to 2.3 times more growth than those with fragmented ownership.
+When ownership of growth is unclear, accountability breaks down and performance suffers.

 Why Lead-to-Revenue Ratio Is the Ultimate Growth Metric